ZakriaJanjua/infineon-fullstack/README.md

 3. Bouts (Matches between your team and other teams)

 The strategies with which I am suggesting the team recommendations and with which I am deciding the bouts are detailed and will discuss them in the presentation.

+P.S: the env files and the secret variables have been pushed to github on purpose.
+I did not want to hassle you with adding the env files yourself so I let them push to github.
+Do not worry about them! :)